ibm-cloud-docs/EventStreams/quick_setup_guide.md

 ```
 {: codeblock}

-Supported configuration keys are 'cleanup.policy', 'retention.ms', 'retention.bytes', 'segment.bytes', 'segment.ms', 'segment.index.bytes'.
+The following configuration keys are supported: 'cleanup.policy', 'retention.ms', 'retention.bytes', 'segment.bytes', 'segment.ms', and 'segment.index.bytes'.

-The partition number can only be increased, not decreased.
+You can only increase the partition number, not decrease it.

 Expected status codes:
     - 202: Update topic request was accepted.